 I am married and very much a family man with 2 young daughters.

 I have been a teacher since September 2001.
 Throughout this time I has taught Science up to KS4 and both Chemistry and Physics at A-level standard for 4-years.
 I have a degree in Pharmaceutical and Medicinal Chemistry from Loughborough University and a SASP certificate in Physics from Edge Hill in 2010.

 Prior to coming into teaching I worked in sales for the following companies; Nynex, Cable and Wireless and NTL.
 I was one of the top salespeople for Cable and Wireless in 1997.

-I am an A-level examination marker for AQA and will be marking again for them this year.
+I am an A-level examination marker for AQA.
 I have grown up and have always lived in Accrington with my family and four children.

 Mr Andrew Crighton – Teaching Staff Governor

 I have been a loyal member of the Mount Carmel staff for the past eight years, and I continue to enjoy offering my full commitment to the success of our school community.
 I have performed a number of roles since joining the teaching staff in 2008.
 These include teaching science, maths, history, and nurture groups along with a previous position as second in department for science.
 I currently enjoy coordinating our whole school literacy strategy.
 I am enjoying the satisfaction that comes with watching an initiative unfold regarding my whole school literacy role and its uptake by staff.
 I am proud of my achievements in this area so far.